JavaGT/wearetheuniversity.org/source/blog/2009/07/15/schools-should-cherish-free-education.md

 school.
-Voluntary school donations of this type are like rust that one day grows into school fees, and eventually into a private education system that lets some students climb to the top while others miss out.”  </p>
+Voluntary school donations of this type are like rust that one day grows into school fees, and eventually into a private education system that lets some students climb to the top while others miss out.”<p>

 <p>“If school
 boards don’t want their students or parents encumbered